What is an Organic Mattress?

 Eco-friendly, environmentally friendly and natural are just claims.

 So what is an organic mattress?
-Organic mattresses, adult, toddler or crib mattresses must be GOTS certified and the ones that contain natural latex foam must be GOLS as well.
+Organic mattresses like ours for adults, toddlers or crib mattresses must be GOTS certified and the ones that contain natural latex foam must be GOLS as well.

 Most claiming to have organic mattresses contain both organic materials and natural components in their organic mattresses.